johnchen93/ProteinClusterTools/package/README.md

 # Installation
+## All-in-one install using conda
-It is recommended to use a package manager like miniconda to install the required environment.
-If the user prefers a more modular install, see **Details on dependencies** below.
+**It is recommended to use a package manager like miniconda to install the required environment.**  If the user prefers a more modular install, see **Details on dependencies** below.

-**Note on operating system:** The pipeline is in Python, but a number of dependencies require a Linux environment.
+**Note on operating system:** The pipeline is in Python, but some dependencies require a Linux environment.
 If running this on Windows, it is recommended to use Windows Subsystem for Linux (WSL).
 Alternatively, windows users can SSH into a Linux computer.

 **Note on hardware:** Part of the pipeline requires a GPU for using protein language models and vector representations.
 It is recommended to install on a computer that has a GPU (in theory CPU will also work but will be slower).
 Otherwise, the homology based method can be run on just CPU.
-The env.yaml for installation *assumes the user has an Nvidia GPU that uses CUDA*, if using an AMD GPU the user can try installing pytorch manually by pip (see below).
+The env.yaml for installation *assumes the user has an Nvidia GPU (i.e., uses CUDA)*, if using an AMD GPU the user can try installing pytorch manually by pip (see below).

 **Note for conda:** When using conda, it is recommended to install Mamba into the base environment for faster dependency resolution.
 Then use the mamba command in place of the conda command (they are mostly interchangeable).
 ```